I would love to tell you that we had a grand scheme to build a distributed team back in 2009 before remote work became trendy then a necessity.

-My co-founder, Jeremy, and I lived in separate cities and were tied to our lives there.
+My co-founder, Jeremy, and I were living in separate cities and were tied to our lives there.
 I was working for Google in San Francisco and Jeremy was in film school at USC.

 When the time came to grow, we looked for the right teammates regardless of their location.
 I'm still the only Tortuga employee in the Bay Area.
-To make remote work a rule, we defined one of our core values as "Working on our terms," i.e. remotely.
+To make remote work a rule, we defined one of our core values as "Working on Our Terms," i.e. remotely.

 Years later, we've built our company and its systems around working from anywhere.
 In the links below, I share more about our story and how we make remote work... work.

 If You're Considering Remote Work

 Why We Work Remotely: How Tortuga became a remote company and why working remotely went from a coincidence to a core value.